-Plans' offer of the premium credit could influence a Policyholder to select a Network Hospital for federally reimbursable items and services.21 While there is no exception to the definition of "remuneration" under the Beneficiary Inducements CMP that would protect this stream of remuneration, for the reasons detailed above, we would not impose administrative sanctions under the Beneficiary Inducements CMP in connection with the Medigap Plans' offer of the premium credit to their Policyholders.
+21 The Beneficiary Inducements CMP does not apply to the potential for the premium credit to induce potential enrollees or Policyholders to select the Medigap Plan.
+See, e.g., Publication of the OIG's Compliance Program Guidance for Medicare+Choice Organizations Offering Coordinated under the Beneficiary Inducements CMP that protects this stream of remuneration, for the reasons detailed above, we will not impose administrative sanctions under the Beneficiary Inducements CMP in connection with the Medigap Plan's offer of the premium credit to its Policyholders.